curityio/kafka-zero-trust/README.md

 - Consuming APIs validate the access token before processing event messages
 - Identity thus flows securely, and data integrity of event messages is also guaranteed

+[Apache Kafka](https://kafka.apache.org/) is used for event based messaging.

 ## Behavior Overview

 To demonstrate the approach, the code example uses a flow where a user facing app triggers a purchase.\